Ravindra Randeniya: Career

 He gave priority to studies over art and at school, he acted as 'Kashyapa' in the school play Sigiriya Kashyapa.
 He excelled in writing short stories and won the first prize in the short story competition organized by the College Literary Society in 1962.
 Both Kumaratunga and Randeniya were introduced to art and literature by Wilfred Perera, a well-known school teacher and a staunch leftist who was the brother of dramatist Anthony C. Perera.

 In his free time, Randeniya started taking courses in theater decor and screenwriting at Lionel Wendt Theatre Workshop.
-Randeniya became interested in acting while taking a required general acting class under Jagoda; he gradually became fascinated with the idea of acting over the two years he spent at the school.
+Randeniya became interested in acting while taking a required general acting class under Dhamma Jagoda; he gradually became fascinated with the idea of acting over the two years he spent at the school.
 He joined the Lionel Wendt Art Gallery in 1969, to learn drama, screenplay, direction and stage decoration.
 Randeniya got his first starring role in the student production Mudu Puththu directed by Gallapaththi at the age of 25.
 Veteran photographer Ralex Ranasinghe baptized Boniface as 'Ravindra Randeniya'.

 His performance in the film drew praise from well-known director Lester James Peries.
 He next appeared in Kalu Diya Dahara, considered "a watershed in the annals of Sinhala films", which dealt with a struggle between workers and administration in a tea plantation.
 It was made in 1971 and shown nationwide in 1974.
 Peries, who was a fan, picked Randeniya for one of the three main roles in Desa Nisa alongside Joe Abeywickrema and Sriyani Amarasena.
-This would be his breakthrough role, and established him as a popular actor when screened in 1972.
+This would be his breakthrough role, and established him as a popular actor when screened in 1975.
 The 1989 film Siri Medura is the most difficult film character played by Randeniya, the character of 'Sampath Hamu', a paralyzed man who is confined to a wheelchair after an accident and his whole body is paralyzed and unable to move his head.
 He later won the Sarasaviya Award for Best Actor for this role in 1990, naming him as the first unanimous decision of the jury without recommendation.